"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

 What an innovative idea it is to not only agree to climb the slopes but also to rent ski equipment

-Even if you're starting out in backcountry, I think the first thing you should do is to climb the slopes and ski down
+Even if you're starting out in the backcountry, I think the first thing you should do is climb up the groomed slopes and ski down.
+We

-them.
-We work with the ski resort to create courses, print leaflets, and open up the courses to let people know they can climb up.
-Because we're a small ski resort, it hasn't become a big movement yet, but it's become established and has been going well for over 10 years."
+work with the ski resort to create courses, print out guide leaflets, and open up these courses to people to climb.
+It's a small ski resort, so it hasn't become a huge movement, but it's been established and has been going well for over 10 years."

 Why do ski resorts oppose climbing on the slopes in the first place?
 Is it because it's dangerous?
 Or is it because it doesn't generate lift ticket sales?

-"The simple thing that people think about is the risk of skiers and climbers coming into contact,
+"The simplest thing everyone thinks is the risk of collisions between skiers and climbers.

-a good opportunity to develop business models other than lift ticket purchases, and also an opportunity for people other than skiers to take an interest in ski resorts."
+good opportunity to develop business models other than lift ticket sales, and an opportunity for people who don't ski to pay attention to ski resorts."

 First thing in the morning, you'll be running rhythmically up the well-maintained slopes.
 Even in bad weather, as long as the ski resorts are open, you can enjoy this as a form of daily exercise.
 You'll get a sense of accomplishment and exhilaration that's a little different from backcountry skiing